murtaza-u/gruvqueen/README.md

 ## ⭐Features
-* 3 styles to choose from - original, mix, material
+* 3 styles to choose from - original, mix, material.
-* Configurable(you can literally customise each and every aspect of the colorscheme)
+* Configurable(you can literally customise each and every aspect of the colorscheme).
-* [NEW!]
-Light mode has been added
+* Both light and dark variants available.

 ## Requirements
 * Neovim >= 0.5